AshiInSun/PKS_method/doc/source/development.rst

                    Respectively store the number of edges and the number of nodes of the graph.
 Both remain constant during the swapping process.

       * neighbors: dict(list)
                    Stores the adjacency list for each node of the graph.
-Given that the structure is a dict (hash map), getting the adjacency list of a node is in **O(1)**, amortized time.
+Given that the structure is a dictionary (hash map), getting the adjacency list of a node is in **O(1)**, amortized time.
                    **neighbors** is used to store the neighbors of each node, and is updated at each swap.

       * unique_edges: list